Krysl/msvc_deps_prefix-patch/README.md

 # msvc_deps_prefix-patch

-patch `clui.dll` which is used by `cl.exe` to show the `Note: including file:`
+Patch `clui.dll` which is used by `cl.exe` to show the `Note: including file:`.

 All the `Note: including file:` in other languages will be changed to English version.
 So, `Ninja` won't show tons of `Note: including file: XXXXXXXXXXXX` when build any more.

 | Lang ID | Description                          | String template                          | BCP 47 Code |
 | ------- | ------------------------------------ | ---------------------------------------- | ----------- |